jgibbon/slumber/README.md

 # slumber
-## a shakeable sleep timer for media players on SailfishOS
+## a shakeable sleep timer for almost all media players on SailfishOS
 Slumber is a sleep timer program for SailfishOS with sensors support.

-This means you can use the accelerometer or proximity sensor to reset the timer if the display is lit: Just place your device on your bed and slap the mattress in it's general direction to reset the timer.
-If the display is off, tapping the screen thrice to "wake up and reset" in one go works reasonably good as well.
+This means you can use the accelerometer or proximity sensor (or a few other means like a smart watch connected to Amazfish) to reset the timer if the display is lit: Just place your device on your bed and slap the mattress in it's general direction to reset the timer.
+Note: When the display is off, sensors are disabled, but there are settings to address that.

 It's designed to pause local media players or Kodi/VLC via network.
 If your device supports it (Jolla1 does not), aliendalvik/android media players shown on the lock screen should work, too.